Warner Bros. Announces Expanded Creative Partnership with J.K. Rowling

-The Studio’s expanded partnership with Rowling also covers the continued expansion of its Harry Potter activities, including the wonderful Wizarding World of Harry Potter theme parks in conjunction with partner Universal Parks and Resorts (currently in Orlando, FL; opening in Universal City, CA and Osaka, Japan), digital initiatives (including Pottermore), video games, consumer products and visitor attractions.
+The studio’s expanded partnership with Rowling also covers the continued expansion of its Harry Potter activities, including the wonderful Wizarding World of Harry Potter theme parks in conjunction with partner Universal Parks & Resorts (currently in Orlando, Florida and opening in Universal City, California, and Osaka, Japan), digital initiatives (including Pottermore), video games, consumer products, and visitor attractions.

-In addition, Warner Bros. will serve as the worldwide TV distributor (excluding the UK) of J.K.
-Rowling’s upcoming television adaptation for BBC of The Casual Vacancy, her best-selling first novel aimed at adult audiences.
+In addition, Warner Bros. will serve as the worldwide TV distributor (excluding the United Kingdom) of J.K.
+Rowling’s upcoming television adaptation for the BBC of The Casual Vacancy, her best-selling first novel aimed at adult audiences.
 This miniseries begins production in 2014.

 The relationship will be managed in London by Neil Blair of the Blair Partnership, Rowling’s literary agency, and Josh Berger, President & Managing Director, Warner Bros.
 UK, Ireland and Spain, who will serve as Warner Bros.’ chief business contact for all J.K.
 Rowling initiatives going forward.